Zena-Karari/dsc-phase-2-project-v3/README.md

 ## Conclusion
 For a profitable studio launch, the company should prioritize high-ROI genres like Biography and Documentary while strategically increasing production budgets to drive sales.
 Quality films with strong ratings will further enhance market performance, aligning with current trends and audience preferences.

-## Notes
-- The notebook includes bar charts, histograms, scatter plots, and regression analyses to support findings.
-- Ensure data files match the notebook’s expected format to avoid runtime errors.

----

-### Saving the File
-To use this as a `.md` file:
-1. Copy the content above.
-2. Paste it into a text editor (e.g., VS Code, Notepad).
-3. Save it as `README.md` in your project directory.

-This file will render properly in Markdown viewers such as GitHub.